ladrians/RoboND-RoboticInference-Project-P5/README.md

 This project explores the usage of NVIDIA's DIGITS software to be used as an inference engine.

 Two models where built using the software; the first one using the standard dataset provided by Udacity to get used to the software, parameters and so on.
-Then, another model to be used with the collected data for the specific robocar usage, a classifier to detect a robot within a truck and the possible actions to do: go `Staight`, turn `Left` or `Right`.
+Then, another model to be used with the collected data for the specific robocar usage, a classifier to detect a robot within a truck and the possible actions to do: go `Straight`, turn `Left` or `Right`.

 ## Background